Jean28518/Godot-jTools/README.md

 - **add_entry(entry_name : String)**: Adds an entry to the list.
 If enty_name already exists in this list, it will be made unique by appending e.g. "_duplicate".
 Returns the resulting (unique) entry_name.
 - **remove_entry(entry_name : String):** Self explaining.
 Does nothing if entry_name wasn't found in this list.
 - **get_size()** Returns the current size of the list.
+- **revoke_last_user_action(message : String = "")**: You can revoke the last user action.
+So if the user does something illegal for you, you can revoke this, and display optionally an popup Message.
+This function does not emit any signals.

 ##### jList Signals
 With these signals you can integrate jList very easy to your current enviorment.